Takami-Marsh/traditional_music_composer/README.md

 ## Python GUI Composer

-If you prefer a simple graphical interface that automatically generates random melodies, run the `auto_song_gui.py` script:
+The project also provides a small GUI written in Python that creates simple church-style choir harmonies.
+It lets you select how many chords are generated and the playback tempo:

 ```bash
 python3 auto_song_gui.py
 ```

-This GUI lets you choose the number of notes to generate and provides basic playback using `pygame`.
+The application shows the generated chords, plays them back using `pygame`, and allows you to stop playback at any time.

 ## License